octimot/StoryToolkitAI/FEATURES.md

 ### Transcript Groups

-Starting with v0.17.5, you can group transcript segments together so that you can easily select them later if you need to.
+This allows grouping of transcript segments together so that they can be easily found and selected later.
 To add segments to groups, select them with V (or CMD/CTRL+Click, or other selection shortcuts) and then press CMD/CTRL+G. To see the group list for each transcript, click CMD/CTRL+G while in the transcription window.
 From there, you can also add group notes for each group.
 For e.g. if you group certain segments on a certain topic, you can add your notes on that particular topic in the group notes field.
 You can also use the groups to select all the segments